flasd/react-classlist-helper/README.md

 ```

-#### toggleClass
+### toggleClass(className: string, condition: boolean): string

-If you have only when class to toggle based on a condition:
+If you have only one class to toggle based on a condition:
 ```javascript
 import { toggleClass } from 'react-classlist-helper';
 ...